achrysaetos/indeedio/README.md

 Crawl thousands of open job positions and filter for specific qualities (by companies, keywords, and so on).

-*Don't forget to add your database url and api keys in `config.js`.*
+*Don't forget to add your database url and api keys in `config.js` and a list of preferred search terms in `companies.js`.*

 **TO LAUNCH THE SITE:**
 1. run `yarn start` in the backend directory -- connects to the MongoDB database and the Express API endpoint, and runs the spiders to scrape Indeed for job listings (once for each term).